IEEE 1159.3 PQDIF Task Force

 Submit Change Requests

-If you wish to submit a change or addition to IEEE 1159.3, you have two options:
+If you wish to submit a change or addition to IEEE 1159.3, send an email.

 IEEE Power & Energy Society